For who is this article on FAQPage, Webflow CMS, and Rich results

 Test once you have added you FAQPage to the HTML

 The best way to test is to verify with Google’s rich result testing tool.
-Here is the link.
 You can paste the URL, or simply a code snippet (see the tab above the input).
 The URL way has the advantage of being comprehensive, it will look at everything on the page, the Code snippet way, is much much faster.

 I would not use the Schema.org test, the reason is, Google’s rules are more strict that Schema.org, even though, Schema.org is the organization that invented and keep the protocol alive.